Every company’s reputation relies on its customers.

-A knowledge base is similar in principle to a wiki.
+It covers everything about your product and how to use it.
+From the initial setup process to advanced power user techniques – there are no limits in size.
+It is similar in principle to a wiki.
 It’s a collection of articles arranged into a hierarchy, much like how an encyclopedia might be broken up by subject or geographical area.

-An editor or team of editors is in charge of handling the design, layout and structure of the pages and the categories so that users can drill down and quickly find all of the information they might need on a specific topic.
+An editor or team of editors is in charge of handling the design, layout, and structure of the pages and the categories so that users can drill down and quickly find all of the information they might need on a specific topic.